datchung/blog-posts/2020/2020-11-03_Developing Your Leadership Philosophy/Post.md

 ## 3. <a name='yourself'>Lead Yourself</a>

+Create maxims to
-How can you hold yourself accountable to your own standards?
+* Hold yourself accountable to your own standards
+* Set standards for your role(s) and behaviours

+Keep track of and document your triggers.

 ## 4. <a name='thinking'>Lead the Thinking</a>

 > Develop a Vision

 ## 5. <a name='people'>Lead Your People</a>

+Develop maxims to drive team behaviour

 > Understand your team's reality by getting dirty.